Scottish Country Dance:

 Two more-challenging dances:

-• Reel of the 51st Highland Division (all male set) • The Peat Road
+• Reel of the 51st Highland Division • The Peat Road

 Some Short Strathspeys:

 Scottish country dance is the traditional social dance of Scotland.
 It’s based on ancient folk dances, mixed with elements of ballet, influences from the Royal court of France, and some overlap with Highland dancing.
 Scottish country dance was carried around the world by Scottish immigrants, and by Highland regiments.
-It remains popular world-wide, and in unlikely places such as Paris, Japan, and Moscow <some international events>.
+It remains popular world-wide, and in unlikely places such as Paris, Japan, and Italy.

 SCD is great fun for young and old but it IS challenging mentally and physically.
 You must be fit, and quick on the uptake.
 Some people can pick it up on the fly, but the better way is to take Lessons.